 This guide is designed for researchers who are new to the UVA HPC System.
 Throughout this guide, we shall use the placeholder mst3k to represent the user’s login ID.
 The user should substitute his/her own login ID for mst3k.
 Specifications on the current HPC system can be found here.

 Rivanna provides a high-performance computing environment for all user levels.
 A majority of Rivanna’s nodes are Cray Cluster Solutions nodes connected by FDR (fourteen data rate) Infiniband, but there are also two nodes with NVIDIA Kepler K20 GPUs, several nodes with QDR (quad data rate) Infiniband, and quite a few older nodes connected with gigabit ethernet.

 Accessing the System

 Time on Rivanna is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
 Allocations are managed through MyGroups accounts.
-The group owner is the Principle Investigator (PI) of the allocation.
+The group owner is the Principal Investigator (PI) of the allocation.
 Faculty, staff, and postdoctoral associates are eligible to be PIs.
 Students—both graduate and undergraduate—must be members of an allocation group sponsored by a PI.
 Each PI is ultimately responsible for managing the roster of users in the group although PIs may delegate day-to-day management to one or more other members.
 When users are added or deleted, accounts are automatically created or purged at the next system update.

 Users who wish to run X11 graphical applications may prefer the FastX remote desktop client.